top of page

 2. "Quiet Luxury" and the Anti-Disposable Movement

+The "fast fashion" mentality of buying cheap, flat-pack furniture that lasts two years is fading.
+The buzzword for 2026 is longevity.
 There is a growing appreciation for "buying well, buying once."
 This aligns perfectly with the bespoke approach.
 A custom-built alcove unit isn't just about filling a gap; it's about investing in a piece of furniture that fits your home’s architecture millimetre-perfectly and stands the test of time.
-In 2026, luxury isn't about bling; it's about the silent details:

 • Solid wood dovetail drawers.